jamullan/moodle-file-downloader/README.md

 # Moodle File Downloader
 A Python-based program that uses Selenium to automate the process of downloading files across all of a student's Moodle course pages.
 Although not exclusively designed for [Carleton College's Moodle page](<https://moodle.carleton.edu>), *it was designed and tested only using Carleton's Moodle page.
-Compatability on other institutional Moodle pages is thus not guaranteed.*<br />
+Compatability with other institutional Moodle pages is thus not guaranteed.*<br />
 <br />
 **NOTICE**: This program interacts with enterprise file storage systems and downloads files that despite you having authorized access to, you may not be able to share with others (e.g., solutions provided to you by your instructor).
 If you are *not* provided with a series of questions that you can agree or disagree to in the command line by the program, you should NOT continue its use.<br /><br />
 **Last updated (this file):** 9/9/2020<br />